 #138.
-The legend of King Midas was used not only to warn of the dangers of greed, but to explain the large amounts of gold found in the Pactolus River in Lydia.
+The legend of King Midas was used not only to warn of the dangers of greed, but to explain the large amounts of gold alloys found in the alluvial deposits of the Pactolus River in Lydia.

 #139.
 The first known pure gold coins were made of gold from the Pactolus River during the reign of King Croesus of Lydia, around 550 BCE.